jakmb/finchtutorial/README.md

-# finchtutorial
+# finchtutorial: see the [Wiki](https://github.com/jakmb/finchtutorial/wiki) for a full outline of the tutorial!
-A public repo for learning to use the Finch robot in conjunction with C++
+Welcome to the Finch Tutorial!
+This is a public repository for anyone learning to use the Finch robot in conjunction with C++.